 “Long the secret of film divas, silk pillowcases prevent facial skin from creasing during the night.
 Silk allows the skin to glide along the pillow so the face rests comfortably without placing pressure on creased skin, effectively ‘ironing in’ wrinkles.”

 - Dr. Sobel, NY Magazine's Top Dermatologist 5 years in a row

 Cotton also draws the moisture out from your skin into your pillowcase and bed linen, drying your skin overnight as you sleep wrapped in it for 6-8hours.
 This is less of an issue in your younger years, but as we age our skin naturally becomes drier and elasticity reduces.

 If you invest in a nightly skincare routine with creams and serums, silk has an additional benefit.
 Mayfairsilk absorbs far less moisture than cotton, so the serums you apply are absorbed by your skin and not the pillowcase as you sleep.

 Laura Dyer, PA-C at Dr Amy Wechsler Dermatology, explains:

 “The moisture pulled into the pillow can also draw in allergens and bacteria, causing damage and reactions to your hair and skin.
 Sleeping on a silk surface means less moisture will be taken from your skin and hair."

-MayfairSilk™ has tightly woven, smooth, completely natural protein fibres, which are kind to the skin, even the most sensitive.
+Mayfairsilk has tightly woven, smooth, completely natural protein fibres, which are kind to the skin, even the most sensitive.
 Our fabric is fast drying as it ‘wicks’ away any excess moisture.
-Whilst, maintaining the natural moisture levels of your skin.
+Whilst, maintaining your skin's natural moisture levels.